2022 Beijing Guoan F.C. season: June

 The first game of the season came on 5 June against Cangzhou Mighty Lions.
 The team lined up with a new 3-5-2 system featuring a back line composed of academy graduate Liang Shaowen, midfielder-as-center-back Zhang Chengdong and captain Yu Dabao.
 New transfers Samir Memišević, Samuel Adegbenro, Kang Sang-woo also featured in the starting line-up.
 In the first half, both team traded chances with Guoan seemingly the better team earning numerous corners.
 However, an attacking misadventure from Liang Shaowen allowed Cangzhou players to poach the ball away, which led to a quick counter that saw Guoan concede its first in the season 43 minutes into the game.
 Trading sides, Guoan created a great chance just 20 seconds after the break with Gao Tianyi testing the opposition keeper with a close range slice in the box.
 In the 51st minute, another quick Cangzhou counter broke through Guoan's lines, forcing Zhang Chengdong into a last-ditch tackle attempt that saw him sent off.
 Chances were few and far between with Guoan a man down.
 To make matters worse, Adegbenro was ruled by VAR to have committed a foul while fighting for a loose ball in the Guoan box in the 74th minute, giving away a penalty that put Guoan 0–2 behind.
 Cangzhou saw one of its players sent off in the 87th minute equalizing the number of players for both teams, and Yu Dabao took advantage of a corner chaos to pull one back for Guoan in the 92nd minute, but it was too little and too late.
-Guoan ended the match with a 1–2 loss and start the season with a defeat for the second season in a row.
+Guoan ended the match with a 1–2 loss and start the season with a defeat for a consecutive season.